-With the latest smartphones, users can choose from a range of biometric authentication options — including facial recognition, fingerprint and iris scanning, and even voice — to unlock a device.
+With the latest smartphones, users can choose from a range of biometric authentication options — including facial recognition, fingerprint and iris scanning, and even voice — to unlock their device.
 These biometric authentication technologies continue to improve, with more sophisticated sensors and algorithms helping to reduce false acceptance rates (FAR) and block attempts at spoofing.
 On the other hand, biometrics must take into account user convenience and environmental considerations, such as how quickly the user can unlock the device and in what environment it will work most effectively.

 Efforts to satisfy both security and user convenience requirements continue to drive new innovations in the biometrics space.
 For example, the Galaxy S10 and S10+, the latest phones in the Samsung lineup, have introduced a new ultrasonic, in-display fingerprint sensor, which creates a 3D image of your print and is more secure than traditional capacitive fingerprint readers.